jeli-pro/jeli-app-shell/docs/flow.todo.md

 scroll to bottom in dashboard is not stick to right bottom. also why not auto applied to another page like demo data?

 ===

+demo data page: opening data item detail not working , the overlay side pane blank

+===

+sidebar item: while hover, show ViewModeSwitcher so user can open page with desired view mode

+===

 viewmodeswitcher: no need to show all iconbuttons, just let user hover first then gsap spread the iconbuttons to make the UI feel minimalism

-===

-demo data page: opening data item detail not working , the overlay side pane blank

 ===